Z-8Bit/Polybar-Collection/Readme.md

 ## Usage

-To use one of the styles, navigate to the corresponding folder run the `launch.sh` script.
+To use one of the styles, navigate to the corresponding folder and copy over the config file.
 For example, to use the "fruitmonster" style, run the following command:

 ```
 cd fruitmonster
 cp config.ini ~/.config/polybar/
 polybar &
 ```
-Remember to always rename the config file to ``config.ini`` You can customize the polybars by editing the ini file in each folder.
+Remember to always rename the .ini file to ``config.ini`` You can customize the polybars by editing the .ini file in each folder.

 ## Styles